 - Adopts a new remedy for missed shot clocks by finding that a failure to act within the new small wireless facility shot clock constitutes a presumptive prohibition on the provision of services.

-Arkansas enacted House Bill 1874 in April of 2019, becoming the 23rd state to pass legislation streamlining small cells and 5G.
+Arkansas enacted House Bill 1874 in April of 2019, becoming the 23rd state to pass streamlined small cell and 5G legislation.
 The legislation sets application fees for a permit not to exceed $100 for each small wireless facility or $250 for the installation, modification, or replacement of a pole together with the collocation of an associated small wireless facility in the right of way.
 The bill also mandates each antenna deployed to be no more than three cubic feet in volume and that each new or modified pole installed in a right of way not to exceed 50 feet in height or 10% taller than the tallest existing pole in the same right of way.

 When the governor signed the bill into law, reports indicated the next-generation wireless networks would bring $302 million in economic growth to Little Rock.